james-y-yoon/index-of-refraction/_posts/2021-3-1-sabrina.md

 ---
+layout: post
-title: The Chilling Adventures of Sabrina: A Continuation of White Exceptionalism at the Expense of Black Characters
+title: "The Chilling Adventures of Sabrina: A Continuation of White Exceptionalism at the Expense of Black Characters"
-author: Saori D. Borrayo
+author: "Saori D. Borrayo"
 category: media-criticism
-layout: post
 ---

 <figure>